rliou92/umonitor/README.md

 # Features
 This program has only been tested on my setup.
 I need testers and feedback!

-What's working:
-* Saving profile
-* Loading profile
-* Detecting which profile is currently loaded
-* Automatically loading a profile when a monitor is hotplugged
+What is saved and applied dynamically:
+* Monitor vendor name + model number
-* Setting and loading primary output
+* Crtc x and y position

- What I am working on:
+* Resolution
-* Parsing EDID
+* Primary output
-* Refreshing after wakeup from suspend and hibernate (udev or X11 server bug?)
+* Will not load duplicate crtcs

+Future improvements:

-* Doxygen documentation
+* Expanding Doxygen documentation
 * More commandline options
   * Alternate configuration file location
 * Clean up output
-  * Custom debug log
+  * Custom debug function
+* Refresh configuration file when it is changed while listening to events
-* Handling the case when multiple outputs are connected to same crtc (duplicate displays) (not trivial)
+* Handling the case when multiple outputs are connected to same crtc
-* Systemd file for autostarting (must use systemd --user for the DISPLAY and .Xauthority environment variables)
-* Do not disable crtcs when not needed
+* Inspect why udev is not being triggered after wakeup from suspend and hibernate (udev bug?)
+* I could just use `xrandr` to load the changes, might be a lot easier that way

 # Conclusion
 This is my personal project.
-From writing this program I have learned a great deal about how to interact with the X11 server, trying out OOP in C, and hope to continue learning even more in the future.
+From writing this program I have learned a great deal about how to interact with the X11 server, trying out OOP in C (even when it is overkill), and hope to continue learning even more in the future.
 I want to work on this project until I deem that it is "complete", fufilling its purpose of dynamic monitor management for those who do not use a desktop envorinment.